chao-ma/Leetcode-Solutions/README.md

 I did Leetcode in 2013 for the first time.
 And I decided to use a language I never knew, Java.
 It worked pretty well.
 Later I started to write Android app at work without any language barrier.
 And this is my second time doing Leetcode. <p>

-All the solutions are original except some classic ones I learnt from CLRS, such as KMP string matching, merge sort, etc. There are a few implementations I am quite proud of: <br>
+All the solutions are original except some classic ones I learnt from CLRS, such as KMP string matching, merge sort, etc. There are a few implementations I am quite <strong> proud </strong> of: <br>
  - Sudoku solver (the way I backtrack solutions) <br>
  - LRU cache (the way to update circular double linked list)<br>
  - My own implementation of KMP algorithm<br>